• Skip to main content

 Medical treatments for COPD include a bronchodilator, which comes in an inhaler.
 This medication can help relax the muscles of the airway, relieving coughing and making it easier to breathe.

 Inhalant forms of steroids can also help with the symptoms of COPD, although they do have certain unpleasant side effects.
-You and your doctor can discuss whether the benefits outweigh the effects of COPD.
+You and your family medicine provider can discuss whether the benefits outweigh the effects of COPD.

 Oxygen therapy can also help considerably.
 There are modern ways of carrying around a portable oxygen tank that make it less obvious than before.
 Portable oxygen has indeed proven to extend the lifespan and improve the quality of life of a person with COPD.